A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: Preliminaries

 In this section we begin the presentation of our EPR-based protocol for Detectable Byzantine Agreement, or EPRQDBA for short.
 For the sake of completeness, we explicitly state the assumptions that underlie the execution of the EPRQDBA protocol.

-\begin{enumerate} \labelenumi{(\textbf{A}$_\theenumi$)} \item There is a ``quantum source'' responsible for generating single qubits in the $\ket{ + }$ state and EPR pairs of qubits entangled in the $\ket{ \Psi^{ + } }$ state.
-The source distributes these qubits, according to the protocol rules, to each general through a quantum channel. \item A complete network of pairwise authenticated classical channels connects all generals. \item The classical network is synchronous coordinated by a global clock. \item The protocol unfolds in rounds.
+\begin{enumerate} [ left = 0.50 cm, labelsep = 0.50 cm ] \labelenumi{(\textbf{A}$_\theenumi$)} \item There is a ``quantum source'' responsible for generating single qubits in the $\ket{ + }$ state and EPR pairs entangled in the $\ket{ \Psi^{ + } }$ state.
+The source distributes these qubits to each general through a quantum channel. \item A complete network of pairwise authenticated classical channels connects all generals. \item The classical network is synchronous coordinated by a global clock. \item The protocol unfolds in rounds.
 In every round each general may receive messages, perform computations, and send messages.
 The messages sent during the current round are guaranteed to have arrived to their intended recipients by the beginning of the next round. \item All measurements are performed with respect to the computational basis $B = \{ \ket{ 0 }, \ket{ 1 } \}$. \end{enumerate}

 We follow the tradition and describe the EPRQDBA protocol as a game.
 The players in this game are the $n$ spatially distributed generals.
 It will be convenient to divide them into two groups.
-The unique commanding general alone comprises the first group.
+The commanding general alone comprises the first group.
 From now on the famous Alice will play the role of the commanding general.
 The $n - 1$ lieutenant generals make up the second group.
-In the special case of $n = 3$ that we shall examine shortly, the venerable Bob and Charlie will play the 2 lieutenant generals.
+In the special case of $n = 3$ that we shall examine shortly, the venerable Bob and Charlie will play the $2$ lieutenant generals.
 In the general case, where $n > 3$, we will mostly employ generic names such LT$_0$, \dots, LT$_{n - 2}$, LT standing of course for ``lieutenant general.''
 Occasionally, to emphasize some point, we may use again Bob or Charlie.
 To make the presentation easier to follow, we shall first show how the EPRQDBA protocol works in the special case of only $3$ players, namely Alice, Bod and Charlie.